alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

 1. Test if you can connect with the mongodb CLI.

-   1. If you want to test within the k8s namespace, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`
+   1. If you want to test within the k8s namespace, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`.   `db.counts.find()`

    1. If you want to test from your workstation, run `oc get svc`, find the correct k8s service `oc port-forward svc/my-replica-set4-svc-external 27017:27017` and then `mongo --host localhost --port 27017 --username awong --password awong`